kilbot/WooCommerce-POS/README.md

 This plugin is in alpha at the moment and should be used by no one!
 However, if you are a developer and have a development install of WooCommerce then please do download, install and play.
 I'm happy to take advice and feature requests via https://github.com/kilbot/WooCommerce-POS/issues

+Once the plugin is installed you should go to http://yourshop.com/pos to see the Point of Sale interface.

 ### TODO

 * Fix receipt screen